 Each child's individual needs are carefully considered when allocating support.
 Those with the greatest need will receive targeted adult support as appropriate.
 Children with an EHC Plan have support recommended in their Plan which is then put in place by their class teacher.
-Support for all children with special educational needs is planned at the beginning of each year.
-When doing this we make sure that each child's support is carefully matched to their needs.
+Support is planned in advance at the beginning of each year.
+By doing this we make sure that each child's support is matched to their needs.